 Obtaining DIN (Director Identification Number) and Authentication of Documents with DSC (Digital Signature Certificate )

 With a single DIN number, one director can apply for directorship in multiple companies.
-To obtain DIN, each proposed director of the company have to file Form DIR-3 along with required details and identity proofs Aadhaar card, PAN details etc to the MCA department.
+To obtain DIN, each proposed director of the company has to file Form DIR-3 along with required details and identity proofs Aadhaar card, PAN details, etc to the MCA department.

 DIN can also be obtained by filing in SPICe forms after putting in all company details.
 On successful submission of SPICe form, the system automatically generates DIN for a minimum of a number of 3 directors.
 If DIN is required for more than 3 directors then each director has to separately apply with Form DIR-3.

 For assurance and authentication of all forms & documents submitted to the MCA department during company registration, each witness and subscribing member of the company has to mandatorily obtain and file a DSC (Digital Signature Certificate).
 DSC of each legal member associated with the company can be obtained by complying with procedures of various certifying authorities listed on the official portal of MCA.

 Specification of a unique name for itself is yet another important obligation for a company.
 One can apply for the proposed name for the company by putting it directly in the company registration form SPICe (INC-32) in which only a single name can be given for approval While a company has another option of either filing Form RUN (RESERVE UNIQUE NAME)by which submission of 2 alternative names for approval can be given to government.

 As numerous companies get registered with similar names every day, so it is always advisable to go with the route of Form RUN to obtain quick approval on a particular company name out of 2 options sufficed to the government.